 A person employed for night work may not work for more than 60 hours a week.
 Overtime plus straight time cannot exceed 144 hours for employees engaged in night work in a period of 2 consecutive weeks.
 Employment Act Sec.
 27B.

-Where employees do overtime work on Sunday, they are entitled to payment at 2 times their wage rate in addition to their normal wages.
+Where employees do overtime work on Sunday, they are entitled to double the regular wage for such work.

 Kenya observes the following 13 public holidays:

 - Jan.
 1: New Year’s Day

 - Moi Day: 10th October